TOLL FREE USA/CANADA

 (more info on getting to Andros)

-Andros Island at 2300 square miles in size, is perhaps the largest tract of unexplored land in the Western hemisphere and also the largest island in the Bahamas.
-A coral limestone formation, it is dominated by thick impenetrable bush, sliced in pieces by inland waterways, and edged by mangrove swamp.
-To the north are hardwood and pine forests--including Pine, Mahogany (Madeira), Horseflesh, and Lignum Vitae; along the east coast are the fishing and diving grounds of the Andros Barrier Reef.
+Andros Island, at 2300 square miles in size, is perhaps the largest tract of unexplored land in the Western hemisphere, and also the largest and least explored island in the Bahamas.
+A coral limestone formation, it is dominated by thick impenetrable bush, sliced in pieces by inland waterways, and edged by mangrove marsh.
+To the north are hardwood and pine forests--including Pine, Mahogany (Madeira), Horseflesh, and Lignum Vitae.
+Along the east coast are the fishing and diving grounds of the Andros Barrier Reef.
 On the West Coast are the pristine fishing flats of the Great Bahama Bank.

-There are more than 40 known species of wild orchids, as well as endemic and migrating bird and butterfly populations.
+There are more than 60 known species of wild orchids, as well as endemic and migrating bird and butterfly populations.
 Other wildlife includes iguanas, wild boars and land crabs.
-The island has a population of approximately 10,000 people, most of them residing in small towns located on the eastern coast.
+The island has a population of approximately 9,000 people, most of them residing in small towns located on the eastern coast.
 The island itself is the great provider, with the main occupations being fishing and farming.
-In addition, the island has long traditions in boat building, straw work, and wood carving.
+In addition, the island has long traditions in boat building, straw work, sponging, and wood carving.

 The island is laced with thousands of miles of inland waterways and fishing flats.
 North, Middle and South Bights cut right through the island, east to west, creating a natural access to even more flats on the west side of the island.
 These provide world-class conditions for fly fishermen in pursuit of bonefish and tarpon.

-Much of the island is covered with thick bush and pine.
-Bush medicines and teas, such as Bagerina (Bay Geranium), Jackmada, Jumbey, Cerasee, Grannybush, Fever Grass, etc. are still commonly used in medicinal recipes handed down in lore.
-The bush also provides a food source--most popularly the Land Crab, and less commonly the wild boar.
 In addition, a rich mythology has grown around the bush.
 The Chickcharnee, the most famous of the mythological creatures of the island, is said to live in the tops of the tallest pine trees.
-If you cross the Chickcharnee, he will turn your head on backwards.
+If you cross the Chickcharnee, he may turn your head on backwards.
 Other lesser known mythological creatures include the Lusca of the blue holes, the Bosee Anansee, and the Yahoo.

-Built and operated by the Birch Family since 1960, this 21-room resort offers a variety of ways for visitors to explore.
+Built and operated by the Birch Family since 1960, this 21-room resort offers a variety of ways for visitors to explore Andros.
 The Lodge emphasizes freedom from crowds, a low-impact lifestyle and a natural environment.